dpretet/axi-crossbar/test/svut/README.md

 - 4 masters
 - 4 slaves
 - Use a full-mode STRB
-- No USER fields usage
 - All masters have the same priority in arbitration stages
 - All masters can access the four slaves

 The master model is very simple and limited to a basic behavior.
 It doesn't widely cover the corner cases of a complex crossbar.
 Further and better coverage should be attained with a more advanced testbench architecture, planned in the future with BFMs to validate the AXI4 protocol support.
+However, usage of LFSR and more generally its inner randomized behavior should ensure a decent coverage of the core's features.

-Slaves are mapped over small memory spaces to ease and speed verification Traffic injection is timely random, can be continuous or sparse.
+Slaves are mapped over small memory spaces to ease and speed verification.
-Address and data are synchronous because of current crossbar limitations Verification is done only on AXI4-lite for the first verification milestone

-Both drivers and monitors rely on LFSR to generate the ADDR, ALEN and the valid/ready handshakes for all the channels.
-This permits to cover a wide number of corner cases during the traffic injection and consumption.
+Traffic injection is timely random, can be continuous or sparse, as the completions.
+Slave monitor also uses LFSR to handshake with the core.

 ## Scenario